MichaelCurrin/go-tutorial/README.md

 [![License - MIT](https://img.shields.io/badge/License-MIT-blue)](#license)

-## About
+## Documentation

-See the [Quickstart](/quickstart.md) page of this project to see how this project was created or to create your own project from scratch.
+See the [Docs](/docs/) page of this project to see how this project was created or to create your own project from scratch.

 ## License